V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Link to simple sketches (can be as simple as paper and pencil) of your product or idea**

-Links to mockups, prototypes, and pitches.
+Most Social VR applications are being developed in Unity, leading to design challenges.
+Social platforms are strongly impacted by the network effect, which challenges acquisition.
+VR applications tend to have low retention compared with conventional applications.

 **What challenges do you anticipate with this idea?**

-Except for Mozilla Hubs, the now-defunct High Fidelity, and a handful of proprietary VR platforms, most Social VR applications are being developed in Unity.
-This leads to a design challenge in building around infrastructure and content explicitly created with Unity in mind.
-For example, one of the leading open model-sharing formats, VRM, only officially supports exporting from Unity.

-Social platforms are strongly impacted by the network effect, which challenges acquisition.
-VR applications, on top of this, tend to have extremely low retention compared with conventional applications.
-One possible reason is the restriction of only running one application at a time.

-We are likely to encounter several unanticipated engineering challenges.
-VR platforms combine most of the hardest problems in all aspects of computing, from art, networking, social features, and graphics optimization.

 **Team Member Locations by Country**